There are several reasons you might want to decrease the clock of your GPU, whether it is the core or memory clock.

 After launching MSI Afterburner, you will be greeted by a few options.
 You should pay close attention to the original position of the slider, as that will be the default value for your graphics card.
 However, there is also a reset button that can help you out if you mess up or forget the values you have changed.

-To underclock, you need to either move the core clock slider to the left to its default place (the ‘+0’ position) or move it even further to get it lower than its factory clock.
+To underclock, you need to either move the core clock slider to the left to its original place (the ‘+0’ position) or move it even further to get it lower than its factory clock.
 This will depend on your reason for underclocking your graphics card.

 Once you have the core clock at your desired level, click “Apply”, and you can close the application if you don’t want to modify anything further.
 Be sure to toggle the small Windows icon to ensure that the settings will apply after every startup.